-Open seven days a week, Gabriele Library accomplishes its mission by providing such full-text on-line resources as ERIC, PsycARTICLES, Academic Search, Sage Premiere, Gale Literature Resource Center, Business Source, CINAHL and LexisNexis; on-line journal services such as JSTOR; personal computers, scanner, and printers; a fully equipped media classroom; and an integrated on-line catalog of the library's holdings with web access.
+Open seven days a week, Gabriele Library accomplishes its mission by providing such full-text on-line resources as ERIC, PsycARTICLES, Academic Search, Sage Premiere, Gale Literature Resource Center, Business Source, CINAHL and LexisNexis; on-line journal services such as JSTOR; wireless access to scanner and printers; a fully equipped media classroom; and an integrated on-line catalog of the library's holdings and all database resources via the newly installed World-Cat Discovery cataloging system, all of which are accessible online through the library's home page: http://library.immaculata.edu

 Perhaps most vital to the success of the library's mission is the dedication to service manifested by professional and paraprofessional staff alike.
 The reference librarians provide bibliographic instruction, both to scheduled classroom groups and to individuals at the point of service.
 The library also provides prompt interlibrary loan service.
-The circulation staff handles an extensive collection of reserve materials, as well as the circulation traffic of the library.
+The circulation staff manages an extensive collection of reserve materials, as well as the circulation traffic of the library.

-Other noteworthy features of Gabriele Library include quiet study carrels, six group-study rooms and a photocopying area.
-Library holdings include over 100,000 volumes, approximately 4,000 audiovisual items, over 100 electronic databases, 250 periodical subscriptions, and resources organized on the library website http://library.immaculata.edu The University is dedicated to the growth of the collection in print and non-print holdings.
+The University is dedicated to the growth of the collection in print and non-print holdings.
 Special library collections include musical scores; theses and dissertations; and collections of juvenile and young adult literature.
 The Immaculata Heritage Room houses a collection of archival materials relating to the University and includes a microfilm collection of the University newspaper.

-Gabriele Library participates in TCLC (Tri-state College Library Cooperative) and SEPCHE (Southeastern Pennsylvania Consortium for Higher Education).
-As a member of these cooperatives, the library shares ideas and expertise, as well as informational resources with other libraries in the Delaware Valley and Pennsylvania.
-Through these memberships, Immaculata students can borrow directly from seven SEPCHE college libraries and borrow reciprocally from 40 additional college and university libraries in the region.
+Gabriele Library participates in TCLC (Tri-state College Library Cooperative).
+As a member, the library shares ideas and expertise, as well as informational resources with other libraries in the Delaware Valley and Pennsylvania.
+Through this membership, Immaculata students can borrow reciprocally from 28 additional college and university libraries in the region.
+The library also curates a page with information on accessing online library's resources available to IU college students.